 This walk starts in the tiny hamlet of Gwbert, directly outside the Gwbert Hotel where the Wales Coast Path runs alongside the roadway.
 Before joining the coast path we first took a detour on a public footpath which runs through the grounds of The Cliff Hotel nearby.
-A path leads around to the back of the hotel, with access to a cliff top grassy area known as Craig y Gwbert.
+The path leads around the back of the hotel, with access to a grassy area known as Craig y Gwbert.

 This beautiful spot is renowned for offering great views of the rugged coastline towards Cardigan Island and is definitely worth taking time to walk here.

 From this vantage point you can watch the sea as whirlpools swirl and waves crash around rocky outcrops.
 Nearby is a narrow cove and walking along the clifftop you hear the sound of the forceful ebb and flow of waves, amplified by the narrow steep cliff walls.

 Returning to the road at Gwbert we were back on the Wales Coast Path which heads uphill along a country road, passing the entrance to Cardigan Island Farm Park.
 Unfortunately due to a long standing dispute, the farm park owners prohibit walkers from access to their land, which includes a long stretch of fine coastline, a real shame and the reason the official path has to track around fields bordering the farm park.

 As we walked across farm fields, looking towards the coast there’s a fine view, albeit at some distance, of Cardigan Island.
 The island is a nationally important wildlife habitat and protected nature reserve.